Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/orange-navbar.md

 ### With mode selector

-You can add a mode selector control into your Global header. (this one isn't working atm).
+You can add a mode selector control into your Global header.

 {{< callout info >}}
-Make sure to import the icons inside your project.
+In this section, the dropdown menu items are not functional because the JavaScript is linked to the documentation mode selector; the active state and the tick icon are not rendered correctly.
+But don't worry, it'll work perfectly in your project.

-Make sure our [theme javascript]({{< docsref "/customize/color-modes#javascript" >}}) is imported or mocked as well.
+Don't forget to import the [corresponding color modes JavaScript]({{< docsref "/customize/color-modes#javascript" >}}) in your project.
 {{< /callout >}}

 <div class="bd-example-snippet">